ABOUT

 Featured Composer (Keynote): Austin Wintory

-Faculty: Virginia Leo, Jeremy Nathan Tisser, Kimberly Marlis, John Henderson, Thomas Yee, Jacob Schnitzer
+Faculty: Virginia Leo, Jeremy Nathan Tisser, Kimberly Marlis, Thomas Yee, Jacob Schnitzer, Matt Piersall, Russell Podgorsek, Jesse Zuretti, and Sydney Kjerstad

 Ensemble in Residence: Density512